How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Introduction

+The key insight in both of these aspects will be consideration of the ratings problem from the perspective of optimal transport, which naturally arises due to the necessity of converting ratings from individualized scales to a common scale.

 The third novel contribution of this paper is to propose a generalization of Kendall's W statistic.
 Kendall's W measures the degree of agreement in a collection of ranked preference lists.
-Our framework for studying ratings includes rankings as a special case and suggests a natural generalization to the case of numerical ratings, yielding a statistic that measures the degree of agreement among rating profiles.
+Our framework for studying ratings includes rankings as a special case and suggests a natural generalization to the case of numerical ratings, yielding a statistic that measures the degree of agreement among rating profiles. \paragraph*{Related work.} Our work builds on the theory of Wasserstein barycenters, a notion of averaging distributions common in the optimal transport literature (e.g.\ \cite{rabin2012wasserstein, le2017existence, chewi2020gradient}).
+Standard texts on the classical theory of optimal transport include \cite{rachev1998mass, villani2009optimal, villani2021topics}, and \cite{panaretos2020invitation} is a recent book which focuses on modern statistical applications of Wasserstein barycenters.